upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 }

 {% endhighlight %}
 because we don't have that ``meatList``.
-We have an Observable that emits meat pieces and from those, we are only interested in cooking the pieces that have not gone bad, those are the ones that we need to ``filter`` out.
+We have an ``Observable`` that emits meat pieces and from those, we are only interested in cooking the pieces that have not gone bad, the others need to be ``filter``ed out.
 {% highlight java %}
 Observable.from(meatSource)
           .filter(meat -> isMeatGoneBad(meat))